alessoferrari/CalendarApp/README.md

-# Kenzie Project Unit 1
-## Project Introduction:
-Simple Calendar App.

-We’ll be building a simple calendar that shows you a group of people's schedule.
+a simple calendar that shows you a group of people's schedule.
 You can interact with the app via a CLI.

 ### Run the Calendar App